Does Progressive cover windshield damage?

 Key takeaways

-- Deductibles vary by state and policy.
-Florida, Kentucky, and South Carolina have zero-deductible glass laws.
-Other states apply the standard comprehensive deductible to glass claims.
+- Deductibles vary by state; Florida, Kentucky, and South Carolina have zero-deductible glass laws

 Frequently asked questions